renerocksai/bullets/README.md

     programs or publish them to the web
     - Like this [first demo](https://renerocksai.github.io/bullets/bullets.html)!

-- PNG export is supported, too if you need a PDF version
+- PDF export is supported, too
+    - Bûllets can create PNG images from your slides
+    - a small browser tool converts the PNG slides to PDF
+    - the conversion happens locally in the browser, no upload is required

 - Bûllets presentations are version control friendly and allow for GitHub collaboration